neuRowsATL/burst-detection/ReadMe.txt

 ALGORITHM PARAMETERS
-Convolution & Smoothing Parameters widthConv                 Width of exponential decay convolution function tau                       Rate of decay of convolution function amp                       Amplitude of convolution function
+Convolution & Smoothing Parameters widthConv                 Width of exponential decay convolution function tau                       Rate of decay of convolution function (See note below) amp                       Amplitude of convolution function

 widthGauss                Width of Gaussian smoothing kernel

+Note: By default, the convolution function uses a hard-coded decay rate that is based on the convWidth parameter.
+This guarantees that the kernel reaches 0.
+You can change this behavior within the function using commenting so that the tau parameter is used instead.
+Note that using tau may result in a convolution kernal that does not reach 0 within the relevant window.

 Burst Detection
 burst_peak_ratio          Minimum ratio used to qualify height-to-width ratio as burst burst_exclusion           Threshold used to exclude burst as analysis signal fluctuates between hills & valleys burst_perc_peak           Lower threshold used to determine whether burst event can be terminated

 Tonic Spiking Detection
-tonic_perc_peak           Minimum ratio used to qualify initial height-to-width ratio as tonic spiking tonic_peak_ratio          Lower threshold used to determine whether tonic spiking event can be terminated tonic_std_max             Threshold on variability (measured by standard deviation) of successive peaks and troughs to determine whether
+tonic_perc_peak           Minimum ratio used to qualify initial height-to-width ratio as tonic spiking tonic_min_perc            Minimum value of analysis signal used to initiate tracking of tonic spiking event tonic_peak_ratio          Lower threshold used to determine whether tonic spiking event can be terminated tonic_std_max             Threshold on variability (measured by standard deviation) of successive peaks and troughs to determine whether
                           to terminate tonic spiking event.

 Other Parameters
 peaks_adj_thresh          Threshold used to determine whether to scale peaks and troughs if amplitude of analysis signal is too big